Skip to content

 Core Concepts

-The Signal Gating Protocol sits between signal producers and the agents that consume their output.
-It is an executive-function layer: typed signals flow through composable gates, async channels transport them, and a mesh topology coordinates multi-agent workflows.
+The Signal Gating Protocol sits between the agents in a multi-agent system and structures how signals flow between them.
+It is an executive-function layer: typed signals pass through composable gates, autonomous agents process them, and a mesh topology coordinates the whole system, including runtimes like Nous Research's Hermes and others like them.

 The neuroscience analogy